unfunco/chrome-ext-aws-saml-sts/README.md

 ### Installation and usage

-Add to Chrome from the [Chrome Web Store].
+**Add to Chrome** from the [Chrome Web Store].

-Sign in to the AWS console as you normally would, once you've signed in, click the extension icon in the toolbar, choose your preferred platform and click either of the code snippets to copy the temporary credentials to your clipboard.
+Sign in to the AWS console as you normally would, and once you've signed in, click the extension icon in the toolbar and ensure your preferred platform is selected, then click either of the code snippets to copy the temporary credentials to your clipboard.

-Credentials are valid per the duration specified by the identity provider, they will automatically be removed from local storage when they expire.
+Credentials are valid per the duration specified by the identity provider, they will automatically be removed from local storage when they expire and will no longer be visible in the user interface.

 ### Development and testing

-If you want to work on the plugin, or if your organisation blocks access to the Chrome Web Store, you can build and install the extension manually.
+If you want to work on the plugin, or if your organisation blocks access to the Chrome Web Store, you can build and install the extension manually using the following instructions.

 #### Requirements